lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 p(\dataVector|\mappingFunctionVector) = \prod_{i} p(\dataVector^i| \mappingFunctionVector^i)
 $$
-\notes{so that we have subsets of the data $\dataVector^i$ which are dependent on sub sets of the fundamental variables, $\mappingFunction$.
+\notes{so that we have subsets of the data $\dataVector^i$ which are dependent on subsets of the fundamental variables, $\mappingFunction$.
 For simplicity of notation we will assume a factorization across the entire data set, so each observation, $\dataScalar_i$, has a single underlying fundamental variable, $\mappingFunction_i$, although more complex